julienemo/thp_next_37_38/README.md

 2. `useAnything()` can work and only work when it's in the root of a functional component
 3. in a `fetch`, you put the headers in `headerS` instead of `header`
 4. Redux is only good if there is a high-level "state/context" that needs to be accessible anywhere.
 If a state is local, forget redux.
+5. its worth considering the structure of an API before hand (do I want to use the name as a slug?
+What kind of error do I want)
+6. Spelling is so, so important